Diana Ross: Legacy

 Berry Gordy asked Ross to introduce The Jackson Five to the public.
 Eventually, public misunderstandings resulted in Ross erroneously being given credit for the discovery of the Jackson 5.
 Gordy decided that the misunderstanding was "good for business", so her "discovery" became a part of Motown's marketing and promotions plan for the Jackson 5.
 Consequently, their debut album was titled Diana Ross Presents The Jackson 5.
 Motown producer Bobby Taylor claims to have discovered the Jacksons, though, singer Gladys Knight also makes the claim.
 Even so, Ross embraced the role and became a good friend of Michael Jackson, serving as a mother figure to him.

 On January 24, 1985, Kaufman Astoria Studios held a dedication ceremony in Astoria, Queens to honor Ross by naming Studio 4 at the studios after her.
-The Diana Ross Building served as an acknowledgement of Ross' contribution in bringing the studio back to the forefront after being faced with possible demolition, through her involvement in The Wiz.
+The Diana Ross Building served as an acknowledgement of Ross's contribution in bringing the studio back to the forefront after being faced with possible demolition, through her involvement in The Wiz.
 In 2006, Ross was one of 25 African-American women saluted at Oprah Winfrey's Legends Ball, a three-day celebration, honoring their contributions to art, entertainment, and civil rights.

-Diana Ross was named one of the Five Mighty Pop Divas of the Sixties along with Dusty Springfield, Aretha Franklin, Martha Reeves, and Dionne Warwick.
+Ross has been described as one of the Five Mighty Pop Divas of the Sixties along with Dusty Springfield, Aretha Franklin, Martha Reeves, and Dionne Warwick.
+In 2023, Rolling Stone ranked Ross at number 87 on its list of the 200 Greatest Singers of All Time.

 Awards and nominations

+While attending the Rock Music Awards in 1976, Ross received the special honor for "Female Entertainer of the Year", becoming her first lifetime honor at the age of 32.
+In 1982, she received a star on the Hollywood Walk of Fame.

+In 1988, Ross was inducted alongside fellow Supremes founding members Mary Wilson and Florence Ballard, into the Rock and Roll Hall of Fame.

+In 1993, the Guinness World Records cited Ross as the most successful female charting artist in the UK.

+In 1994, the Supremes earned their star on the Hollywood Walk of Fame, making Ross one of a few in a selected group of entertainers to receive more than a star.

+In December 2007, Ross received a medal from the Kennedy Center Honors.

 On November 16, 2016, Ross was announced as one of the 21 recipients of the Presidential Medal of Freedom, the nation's highest civilian honor.

-In 2023, Supremes co-founders Ross and the late Mary Wilson and Florence Ballard received the Grammys’ Lifetime Achievement Award, with Ross becoming the first woman to win the award twice (she earned a solo honor in 2012).
+In 2023, Supremes co-founders Ross and the late Mary Wilson and Florence Ballard received the Grammys' Lifetime Achievement Award, with Ross becoming the first woman to win the award twice (she earned a solo honor in 2012).